shensquared/scalableTeaching/info/general_tips.md

 Also, every class has a Canvas site -- some are not Published by the Instructors' choice so remain invisible to students.
 Regardless of the visibility to students, staff members have back-end access to the `People` page, which offers handy name search and shows students-uploaded pictures -- much like a digital year book.

 What if we want an Anki deck via the Canvas route too?
-Well, the python script below does exactly that -- except it interacts with a Canvas instance to programmatically download student pictures (instead of cropping from a PDF).
+Well, the python script below does exactly that, as before -- except that instead of cropping photos from a PDF, it interacts with a Canvas instance to programmatically download student pictures.

 TODO: add the two scripts here

+### Consider open-source

+By making course materials accessible to everyone, regardless of their registration status, or past experiences, we create opportunities for individuals from diverse backgrounds to contribute and collaborate.
+This inclusivity fosters a more diverse community, bringing in different perspectives, experiences, and ideas.